Oregon Geographic Names: Content

 The seventh edition contains 6,252 entries, with references to another 2,679 names scattered throughout the text.
 Entries are listed in alphabetical order, beginning with A B Crossing, a railroad station in Coos County, and ending with Zwagg Island, an island near Brookings, Oregon.

 Edition history

 The first three editions were edited by Lewis A. McArthur and published by Binford & Mort; Lewis L. McArthur took over from his father as of the fourth (1974) edition, which was the first to be published by the Oregon Historical Society Press.

 The seventh edition also includes a CD-ROM with a complete biographic and geographic index as well as various maps of Oregon locations.

 Lewis L. McArthur died in 2018.
 His daughter, Mary McArthur, reportedly took over editorship for the book's upcoming 8th edition.

+According to Champ Vaughan, past president of the Oregon Geographic Names Board, no other state has a book quite like it.